namkungchew/Recommendation-System-Expedia/README.md

 Possible Further Improvement for the CategoricalNB Model:

-- We can try balancing the different classes more by using an undersampling for some of the classes and undersampling for some of the classes within memory allowance.
+- We can try balancing the different classes more by using an undersampling for some of the classes and oversampling for some of the classes within memory allowance.

 - We can also explore using partial_fit in CategoricalNB to manage the memory usage.
 This will require the use of a custom pipeline.